Masking involves setting the pixel values in an image to zero, or some other "background" value. Masking can be done in one of two ways:

 ROI inside another, the internal ROI then defines the hole in the image

 when ROIs are combined using the XOR operation.
+Note, however, that you can also create

 Note: Mask action was set to "Mask Outside".